inayasiddiqui/Predict-Housing-Sales/README.md

 This program predicts missing housing prices from a dataset using machine learning methods.
-It reads data from an input file, processes categorical and numerical data, and applies data transfomrations to conduct analysis.
+It reads data from an input file, processes categorical and numerical data, and applies data transformations to conduct analysis.
 The program trains and evaluates models, including SVM, Random Forest, and Linear Regression, and selects the best model based on performance metrics.
-After presdicting the missing sales prices, results are output to a new data file with a complete list of housing prices.
-Additionally, the program produces exploratory data analysis visualizations inlcuding a linear regression plot, a heatmap to display the correlation between variables, a bar plot displaying the quantity of types within each categorical value, and a bar plot displaying the distribution of values across each categorical feature.
+After predicting the missing sales prices, results are output to a new data file with a complete list of housing prices.
+Additionally, the program produces exploratory data analysis visualizations inlcuding a linear regression plot, a heatmap to display correlations between variables, a bar plot displaying the quantity of types within each categorical value, and a bar plot displaying the distribution of values across each categorical feature.